nezaboodka/reactronic/README.md

 Transactional reactivity is based on four fundamental concepts:

   - **Observable Objects** - a set of objects that store data of an application (state);
   - **Transaction** - an operation that makes changes in observable objects in transactional (atomic) way;
   - **Reaction** - an operation that is executed automatically in response to changes made by a transaction;
   - **Cache** - a computed value having associated operation that is executed on-demand to renew the value if it becomes obsolete.

 Quick example and detailed description is below.

 ## Quick Example

-Here is an example observable object, transaction and reaction:
+Here is an example of transactionally reactive code with an observable object, transaction and reaction:

 ``` typescript
 class Demo extends ObservableObject {